dagrha/pypia/README.md

 4. Since the script needs root permissions to install dependencies via the package manager and to write the VPN config files to `/etc/NetworkManager/system-connections/`, you will be prompted to enter the root password.
 5. At some point in the installation process you will be prompted for your PIA-issued user ID (typically starts with a "p" and is followed by a bunch of numbers).
 You will also be prompted for your password, which is simply saved to the config files (in plain text, but only root user can view/edit those files).
-6. If everything goes as intended, the VPN routes will be accessible from the *VPN Connections* menu in the NetworkManager applet.
+6. If everything goes as intended, the VPN routes will be accessible from the *VPN Connections* menu in the NetworkManager applet or via the `nmcli` command line tool.

+#### Randomized VPN script
+**Only tested so far on Ubuntu*

+I've added a python 3 script that will connect to a random PIA VPN configuration that the `pypia` script configured.
+To use it, `cd` to the directory where you've cloned this repo, run

+1. `$ chmod +x random_pia.py` to make the file executable, and run

+2. `$ ./random_pia.py` from the command line.

+By default it only selects from US configurations, but you can modify that with the `-r` flag, for example `-r all` for any network worldwide or `-r int` for non-US networks.
+See `--help` for more details.

+If you are already connected to a PIA VPN, this script will disconnect the current connection and establish a new connection.

 #### Contributions
 If your distribution of choice is not currently listed as supported, please take a minute to help me add support!
 To add it, I'll need to know: